Next best thing to having 2 heads

 Dual monitors are great because you simultaneously work with multiple programs full screen.
 Though many people only perform one task at a time on their computers, IT folk usually have at least 10 to 15 different windows open at any given time.

+You can use features in newer versions of Windows to split your screen into parts, but it’s not as elegant as having multiple monitors.
 Dual monitors makes us more effective.
-However, if you are using dual monitors with just the default Windows XP or Windows Vista graphics options, you are really missing out on a lot.
+However, if you are using dual monitors with just the default Windows graphics options, you are really missing out on a lot.
 There are several things that I hate about a default dual monitor setup:

 1. In order to move one application from one monitor to the second or third, you first have to minimize the application and then drag it over to the other monitor!
 Royal pain.